Energy Switching Guide

 We compare prices from all UK energy suppliers and are a reputable and trustworthy energy comparison site.
 Back that up with the fact that our service is free of charge and it’s a win-win for you!
 We ensure you will have the peace of mind in knowing you are getting the best service, lowest rates and highly accessible energy comparison when you choose to use our site before switching to the dual fuel tariff.

-You could save yourself a considerable amount of money when you switch energy supplier.
+You could save yourself a considerable amount of money when you switch energy suppliers.
 In addition to the savings, most suppliers now offer a range of additional features with their product offerings which can not only make it more convenient for you to pay your bill (e.g. by monthly Direct Debit or online) but also allow you to earn loyalty points (AirMiles for instance).
 In addition to each suppliers tariff, we have a database of all the available payment options and product features.
 This allows you to pick the product you want easily and quickly.

 Our own research shows that the average savings quoted to all our users are around £160 per year.
 The top 10% of energy consumers with very high current bills receive annual savings quotes of £500 or more.
 To find out exactly how much you can save, please feel free to use our energy comparison and switching service.